philrogersuk/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3: 5th July 2020

+**Today's Progress**: Small bugfixes and CMS migration

+**Thoughts:**
+- Added total player appearances and goals back into player profiles
+- Added the ability to enter teams into a league back into CMS.
+- Some progress on Stand sponsorship CMS, but incomplete.
+- Some minor refactoring improvements, but much to still do!

+**Link to work:** N/A;

 ### Day 2: 4th July 2020

 **Today's Progress**: Updates to Stand Sponsorship page.
 Now works on new site and uses new styling